The-Marcy-Lab-School/marcy-curriculum-docs/mod-x-ds-a/3-nodes-linked-lists.md

 By the end of this lesson, you should be able to answer these questions:

-1. Why can adding a value to a full Array be an expensive (O(n)) operation, even though `push` looks constant-time?
+1. What happens when you add a value to a full Array?
+What is the runtime of the `push` operation in this situation?
 2. What is a graph, and what do all graphs have in common?
 3. What is a node?
 What does the `head` of a linked list refer to?
 What does the `tail` refer to?
 4. What are the tradeoffs between linked lists and arrays?